awslabs/snapchange/examples/01_getpid/README.md

 ```sh
 cargo run -r -- fuzz --cores 4
 ```

-The terminal UI should come up with some useful statistics.

 `snapchange` currently relies on breakpoint coverage for determining coverage.
 This format is a `.covbps` file in the `project directory` containing a list of all